Governance

 Antitrust program

-The departments responsible for compliance in each region work closely with other regional departments — including sales, marketing, human resources, procurement, finance and internal audit — to understand changes in the marketplace, workplace and society in general and to ensure that overall operations, including global and regional ethics and compliance programs, evolve in parallel.
-Because the global and regional ethics and compliance programs are intricately linked to all aspects of the Group’s business and operations, the global and regional ethics and compliance functions proactively seek dialogue and opportunities to ensure that the global and regional ethics and compliance programs are supportive and reflective of the Mid Term Business Plan.
-This includes providing ongoing legal and compliance advice on antitrust laws and processes, and identifying employees who are most likely to face antitrust risks and provide training (which may be live, e-learning or other types of training) for those employees.
+The departments responsible for compliance in each region work closely with other regional departments — including sales, marketing, human resources, procurement, finance, and internal audit — to understand changes in the marketplace, workplace, and society in general.
+They also ensure that overall operations, including global and regional ethics and compliance programs, evolve in parallel.
+Because the global and regional ethics and compliance programs are intricately linked to all aspects of Bridgestone’s business and operations, the global and regional ethics and compliance functions proactively seek dialogue and opportunities to ensure that the programs are supportive and reflective of the Mid Term Business Plan.
+This includes providing ongoing legal and compliance advice on antitrust laws and processes, and identifying employees who are most likely to face antitrust risks and provide training (which may be live, e-learning, or other types of training) for those employees.

 Standards and controls

-The Bridgestone Group’s Code of Conduct
+The Bridgestone Code of Conduct

 The Code of Conduct covers a variety of topics, including:

-• Promoting respect, dignity and diversity (including prohibitions on harassment and discrimination)
+• Promoting respect, dignity, and diversity (including prohibitions on harassment and discrimination)

 • Product safety and quality